 How I Design Tattoos: Behind the Scenes of Creating a Custom Piece

 Designing a custom tattoo is a deeply personal and collaborative process.
-As a tattoo artist, my goal is to transform your vision into a piece of art that not only looks stunning but also holds personal significance.
-Here's an inside look at how I approach creating a custom tattoo from concept to ink.
+Here's an inside look at how I approach creating a custom tattoo.

 Step 1: Understanding Your Vision

-The journey begins with a conversation.
+The tattoo process starts generally with a conversation, either online or in person.
 I take the time to understand the story, emotions, and ideas you wish to express through your tattoo.
 Whether it's a symbol of personal growth, a tribute to a loved one, or an aesthetic choice, this initial discussion sets the foundation for the design.
 You can fill out this form to send me your tattoo idea, or you can send me a message on Facebook or Instagram.
-Depending on what you’re looking for, we may set up an additional (free) consult or an actual appointment time.
+Depending on what you’re looking for, we may set up an additional (free) consult.
+I typically do consults for arm and leg sleeves or back pieces.

 Step 2: Concept Design